 The earliest air conditioners were big and noisy.
 They used Freon, a chemical refrigerant developed by Thomas Midgley, who also invented leaded gasoline.
 By the 1960s, scientists realized that Freon was causing damage to the Earth’s ozone layer.
 Other inventors started to work on developing refrigerants that did not cause these problems in the Earth’s atmosphere.
 Today’s air conditioning systems use a refrigerant called R-410A.
 It’s been the standard in the United States since 2015.
 Today’s air conditioners also feature variable-speed blowers and smart thermostats.
 Zoned air conditioning systems are also growing in popularity.

 Texas Pride AC & Heating is the trusted installation team for air conditioning systems.
 We also install heating systems.
-Our heating and cooling maintenance and repairs ensure year-round comfort in your home.
-If you’re in search of wine refrigeration, you can count on us.
+Our heating and cooling maintenance and AC repairs ensure year-round comfort in your home.
 Houston business owners can also turn to us for reliable commercial heating, ventilation and air conditioning services.
 To learn more about who invented air conditioning, get in touch with us at Texas Pride AC & Heating today.